bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/no-mono-record-fields.md

-There is to be a compiler flag **-XNoMonoRecordFields**.
-(Default value **‑XMonoRecordFields**, to give H98 behaviour.)
+There is to be a compiler flag **-XNoRecordSelectorFunctions**.
+(Default value **‑XRecordSelectorFunctions**, to give H98 behaviour.)

-`-XNoMonoRecordFields` suppresses creating the field selector function from the field name in a record-style data declaration.
+`-XNoRecordSelectorFunctions` suppresses creating the field selector function from the field name in a record-style data declaration.